The pressure's on to invest in the right technology for your business and your marketing platform is right up there. Do you go HubSpot or Marketo?

 Overview of HubSpot vs Marketo

-Let’s start with a general overview of the two platforms, which broadly speaking offer a similar suite of features and functionalities.
+Let’s kick off this inbound marketing software comparison with a general overview of the two platforms, which broadly speaking offer a similar suite of features and functionalities.

 Introducing HubSpot Marketing Hub